chriseldredge/Lucene.Net.Linq/README.markdown

 -----------------

 * Support for more LINQ expressions
-* Session/Transaction management to add, replace and delete documents, commit and optimize index
-* Reuse IndexSearcher for performance
 * Sort result by score/relevance.
 Currently this happens only when no orderby is specified.

 Known issues